SCCA Continental Championship for Formula B/C Race

 - Brabham BT29 [14?]
 (Mike Hiss): Believed to be chassis BT29-14, this was the car raced by Mike Hiss (Delran, NJ/Laurel, MD) at Sears Point in June 1970, and then sold to Ernie Haze (Palo Alto, CA) for 1971.
 Haze drove the car in Northern Pacific Division SCCA Formula B for several seasons.
 According to information from Bryan Miller, subsequent owners were Lou Pavesi (Los Altos Hills, CA) c1976 and Frank Bramante (El Cerrito, CA/San Pablo, CA).
 In 1979, it was owned by Tom Fudge and then in 1985 it passed via John Treder (Santa Clara, CA) and John Hafkenschiel (Sacramento, CA) to Lou Pavesi again.
 It entered Australia via Steve Pike in 1991 where it was owned by Jim McConville and run in historic racing.
 It was sold to Steve Lunn in 2006 and then to Max Pearson in 2010.

 - Brabham BT29 (Allan Lader): This early chassis number would have raced in 1969 but its first owner is still unknown.
 Working backwards from its modern ownership, it would have been the black-and-yellow BT29 raced by Allan Lader (Gresham, OR), until Lader got a new 1970-spec BT29 in July.
 The older car was sold to Ron Householder (Portland, OR) and raced by him in SCCA, CASC and ICSCC events in 1971, 1972 and 1973.
 Householder sold it to Paul Anderson (Huntington Beach, CA) who entered it for Pete Halsmer in SCCA events in 1974.
 Then to Bill Hill (Olympia, WA) in March 1975.
-Hill drove this car, mainly in ICSCC events, for many seasons.
+Hill drove this car, mainly in ICSCC events, until April 1980 at least, and Hill advertised the car "for rent" in mid-1980.
 Retained by Hill until his death.
 It was sold by his widow to David Irwin (Evergreen, CO) in December 2017.

 - Brabham BT29 (Nick Craw): Nick Craw (Washington,DC) bought one of the first Brabham BT29s from local Brabham dealer Fred Opert, a car identified by Ted Walker of the Brabham Register as chassis BT29-5.
 Craw raced in SCCA events from August 1969 onwards, finishing second in the SEDiv FB championship by a single point, and in two Pro races.
 He continued with a BT29 in 1970 in Pro racing as part of Fred Opert Racing and to the best of his and Opert's recollection, used the same car.
 He bought a Brabham BT35 for 1971 but before this arrived in the US, he raced the BT29 once more, winning a National at Summit Point in April 1971.
 The car appeared in Fred Opert's stock list on 1 May, and on the reverse of one of this list, as sent by Opert's secretary Jeannie to Brabham historian Denis Lupton in 1971, a handwritten comment gives Craw's car as "BT29-5".
 It was then sold to Gary Gove (Tacoma, WA) who raced it in SCCA Regional and ICSCC events in 1971 and 1972, It was reportedly crashed in 1972 and its later history is presently unresolved.